Siamese fighting fish: Invasive species

-The betta's worldwide popularity has led to its release and establishment in similarly tropical areas, including southeast Australia, Brazil, Colombia, the Dominican Republic, southeast United States, and Singapore.
+The betta's worldwide popularity has led to its release and home in similarly tropical areas, including southeast Australia, Brazil, Colombia, the Dominican Republic, the southeast United States, and Singapore.

 In January 2014, a large population of bettas was discovered in the Adelaide River Floodplain in the Northern Territory, Australia.
-As an invasive species they pose a threat to native fish, frogs and other wetland wildlife.
-Bettas have also become established in subtropical areas of the United States, namely southern Texas and Florida, although an assessment by the U.S. Fish and Wildlife Service determined they were no threat to natural ecosystems.
+As an invasive species, they pose a threat to native fish, frogs, and other wetland wildlife.
+Bettas have also become established in subtropical areas of the United States, namely southern Texas and Florida, although an assessment by the U.S. Fish and Wildlife Service noted that while the climate match for this species within the United States is low, no studies have been done to assess the effect of this species upon the invaded range.

 Conservation status

 Due to their popularity, Siamese fighting fish are highly abundant in captivity.
 In the wild, betta habitats are threatened by chemical and agricultural run off, in addition to the contamination of human medication residue into aquatic ecosystems from the sewage system.
 Such contamination can also alter the reproductive behavior of the species by decreasing hatch rate and increasing the likelihood of fathers eating their own eggs.
 Due to the expansion of palm oil plantation in Southeast Asia, wild bettas are also facing habitat loss.
 The primary threats are habitat destruction and pollution, caused by urban and agricultural development across central Thailand.
 Wild specimens are categorized by the IUCN as vulnerable, indicating the species is likely to become endangered without conservation efforts.